 Use the start of each month to get on top of your money management.
 Few of us really enjoy ploughing through bank statements and receipts so breaking it up into manageable, monthly chunks seems much more bearable!

 Check your income and expenses, match receipts against bank statements, get rid of any outgoings and subscriptions you’re not using.
-If you have any, pay off as much debt as you can afford and try to put a little money aside into a savings account if you can.
+Pay off as much debt as you can afford and try to put a little money aside into a savings account if you can.

-Check out this post on how to simplify your finances for some more tips and help.
+Try this step-by-step guide on how to simplify your finances for some more tips and help.

 I love eating and I love cooking but I really don’t like the stress of deciding what to cook, choosing something that everybody wants to eat and then finding that I don’t have everything in the cupboards or fridge that I need to make the said meal.
 It’s stressful, tiring and yet another decision at the end of a long day of decision-making.